rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

     }
 ~~~~~~~~~~

-Because the same interrupt handler will be called for any event one has to check
+All the GPIO Interrupts share the same interrupt handler, so it has to check
-the interrupt status registers to see which pin triggered the interrupt and on
+which pins actually triggered the interrupt.
-which edge it was triggered for.
 @@
+You can do this with the GPIO Interrupt Status Registers.
+@@
 `IO0IntStatR` will have bits set when the relevant pin was triggered by a rising
 edge, and `IO0IntStatF` does the same for a falling edge.
 @@
 Once you've done the relevant action you can clear a particular pin's interrupt
-by writing a 1 to the relevant bit in `IO0IntClr`, if you don't do this the
+by writing a 1 to the bit in `IO0IntClr`, if you don't do this the interrupt
-interrupt will be called again till all the pins have had their interrupts cleared.
+will be called again till all the pins have had their interrupts cleared.
 @@
 This means you only have to handle one pin at a time, and as long as you clear
 that pin's interrupt flag, the handler will be called again to take care of the